naveedn/japp-stack/README.md

     - You can trigger workflows to start, re-run jobs, etc from the [Airflow Dashboard](http://localhost:8080)
 3. Rinse and repeat.
 Most companies have data pipelines composed of dozens of tasks.
 This stack allows you to incrementally build your idea task-by-task.

+## Installing new dependencies:
+### Airflow
+- Add the dependencies necessary for Airflow in `config/airflow/airflow-requirements.txt`

+### Jupyter
+- Go to `config/notebook/requirements.txt` and add the new dependencies to that file
+- Go to the project root directory
+- Build a new jupyter notebook image: `docker build -f config/notebook/Dockerfile . -t naveedn/japp_stack:notebook`
+- Build a new webhook docker image: `docker build -f config/webhook/Dockerfile . -t naveedn/japp_stack:webhook`
+- On the next docker-compose up, your dependencies will now exist!

 ## TODO
 - Write Tutorial

 ## Nice to Haves
+- Create scraper image
 - Integrate with DBT for ELT on the postgres system
-- Create scraper image

 ## How to Build Locally
 If you can't do a `docker pull`, you can build the required images via the following: